This article was last updated on: January 2019

 It says there “parents corner”.
 The typical board for parents.

-Casually measuring radiation to that teddy.
+Casually measuring radiation from that teddy.

 Books and notebooks.